telerik/document-processing-docs/libraries/radwordsprocessing/model/floatingimage.md

 ## Exporting to PDF

-WordsProcessing enables you exporting documents with floating images to PDF.
+WordsProcessing enables you to export documents with floating images to PDF.
 However, the set of supported properties is **limited** compared to the other document formats.
 Following is a list of the properties that are not supported by the **PdfFormatProvider** class:

 * __IsHorizontallyFlipped__
 * __IsVerticallyFlipped__